“It is not the mountain we conquer, but ourselves” – Edmund Hillary

 – – –

-For the past six years, Climbing Out Of Homelessness has trained, mentored, and journeyed up mountains with recovering addicts; helping them achieve goals beyond anything they ever thought possible.
+For the past six years, Climbing Out has trained, mentored, and journeyed up mountains with recovering addicts; helping them achieve goals beyond anything they ever thought possible.
 Our program uses climbing mountains as both a literal and figurative metaphor for the effort required to turn one’s life around.
 Each year, we partner with year-long recovery programs in Washington State, inviting men and women to join this climbing program.
 Our purpose goes beyond normal recovery approaches, adding physical fitness, personal achievement, and the highest level of teamwork and commitment to one’s personal recovery.
 We finish the year with a final summit of Mt.
 Rainier, a five day ascent as the culminating event of achievement.

 This year, five program climbers from Tacoma Rescue Mission have joined the 2017 team.
 They have been training and climbing since November and are already making significant strides in their recovery.
 Their sights are set on the ultimate physical task of climbing Mt.
 Rainier.
 Through sustained hard work and support from a team, by August this year we hope each climber stands atop that snowy giant.
 I would like to briefly introduce you to the team, and as we journey through the summer ahead, you will hear more from each climber, the significance of this upward “climb” for them, and the heights we travel along the way.